 April 1994

+Top of page

 Letter from OTO to UKOITC 24 May 1994 - Valuation of LPGs

 Thank you for your letter of 27 April.
 We are grateful for the paper and for the input of companies during the review.

 We have now completed our review of the market and are content that the methodology agreed in 1988 remains appropriate for valuing.
 Your agreement to this is noted and valuations for 2H1993 will be issued using the current methodology.
 However, there are a couple of points arising from your letter.